ddobric/neocortexapi/source/NeoCortexUtils/docs/ApproveMultiSequenceLearning.md

 4. CreateDataset()

-We enhanced to create datasets automatically so we do not have to manually spend time.
-Here we create a dataset with parameters such as `numberOfSequence` to be created, `size` of a sequence, `startVal` possibly start range, and `endVal` the start range of the sequence.
+We have advanced our approach to dataset creation by automating the process, eliminating the need for time-consuming manual intervention.
+In this improved system, datasets are generated based on specified parameters.
+These include numberOfSequence, which determines the number of sequences to be created; size, which defines the length of each sequence; and startVal and endVal, which set the starting and ending range values for the sequences, respectively.
+This streamlined method enhances efficiency and accuracy in dataset generation.

 ```csharp
 /// <summary>